OHIO’S BIKE LAWS

 In Ohio, a bicycle is defined as a vehicle and thus is governed by a uniform set of rules common to all vehicles and a small set of specific rules for bicycles.
 (There are other specific rules for other vehicle types, such as trucks or busses.)
 The definition of what types of things are “bicycles” was recently revised to be broader in scope.
 The annotated list below summarizes the most important parts of the traffic rules and equipment rules that govern bicycle driving.
 People who try to make up their own rules have an accident rate five times higher than knowledgeable cyclists who follow the rules of the road.

 This definition has changed a bit in recent years.
 When I first wrote this piece in 2010 it was limited to 2-wheelers and certain 3-wheelers.
-Well… the bike market adn recumbent market has exploded since then and law was amended to capture any 3-wheel adult bicycle.
+Well… the bike market and recumbent market has exploded since then and law was amended to capture any 3-wheel adult bicycle.
 Then we became aware of a problem involving a FOUR-wheeler… a fellow in Lakewood, Ohio was being told by Police there that he could not pedal a 4-wheeled bike around town with his autistic son because it didn’t meet the definition of “bicycle” in the Code.
-So… we pushed to change the definition again, and the final version, shown above, came into being
+So… we pushed to change the definition again, and the final version, shown above, came into being.

-• 4511.07.
-Local traffic regulations.
 (A) Sections 4511.01 to 4511.78, 4511.99, and 4513.01 to 4513.37 of the Revised Code do not prevent local authorities from carrying out the following activities with respect to streets and highways under their jurisdiction and within the reasonable exercise of the police power:

 (8) Regulating the operation of bicycles: provided that no such regulation shall be fundamentally inconsistent with the uniform rules of the road prescribed by this chapter and that no such regulation shall prohibit the use of bicycles on any public street or highway except as provided in section 4511.051 of the Revised Code;